tourn/subcl/README.md

 ----------------------------
 Some commands are available in a short and a long format

-	play: clear play queue and immediately start playing this pr | play-artist SEARCH_QUERY
+	[play] clear play queue and immediately start playing this pr | play-artist SEARCH_QUERY
 	pl | play-album SEARCH_QUERY
 	ps | play-song SEARCH_QUERY
 	pp | play-playlist SEARCH_QUERY
 	r  | play-random [COUNT]

-	queue-next: add this after the current song nr | queue-next-artist SEARCH_QUERY
+	[queue-next] add this after the current song nr | queue-next-artist SEARCH_QUERY
 	nl | queue-next-album SEARCH_QUERY
 	ns | queue-next-song SEARCH_QUERY
 	np | queue-next-playlist SEARCH_QUERY

-	queue-last: add this to the end of the play queue lr | queue-next-artist SEARCH_QUERY
+	[queue-last] add this to the end of the play queue lr | queue-next-artist SEARCH_QUERY
 	ll | queue-next-album SEARCH_QUERY
 	ls | queue-next-song SEARCH_QUERY
 	lp | queue-next-playlist SEARCH_QUERY

 	albumart-url [SIZE] : Prints the url for the albumart of the currently playing song to stdout.
-Be ware that the url will contain your basic auth credentials in clear text.
+Note that the url will contain your basic auth credentials in clear text.

+	play
+	pause
+	toggle (play or pause)
+	stop
+	next
+	previous
+	rewind (go to start of song or previous song)

 When choosing interactively, you can choose numbers, ranges, or 'all'.
 Examples: